-THE REV. FRANK DEW is a chaplain at Greensboro Urban Ministry and a pastor at New Creation Community Presbyterian Church.
+The Rev. Frank Dew is a chaplain at Greensboro Urban Ministry and a pastor at New Creation Community Presbyterian Church.
 He holds a B.A. from Wake Forest University and a M.Div. from Duke Divinity School.
 Frank provides guidance for Stephen Ministers and teaches classes at Greensboro Urban Ministry for The Servant Leadership School of

-MARJORIE DONNELLY, as founder and director of InnerWalk, is a guide for the inward journey of exploring spirituality, psychology and creativity.
-She is also the director of adult education at First Presbyterian Church, Greensboro.
+Marjorie Donnelly, as founder and director of InnerWalk, is a guide for the inward journey of exploring spirituality, psychology and creativity.
+She is also the director of adult education at Holy Trinity Episcopal Church, Greensboro.
 She is an experienced teacher, retreat leader, labyrinth facilitator, and spiritual director who provides tools and practices that have changed her own life.
 Marjorie’s faith is grounded in the Judeo-Christian tradition, and she encourages contemplative awareness and practice.
 In her work, she incorporates a variety of traditional and non-traditional educational trainings, including a M.Ed. in counseling from the University of Virginia and certifications as a Shalem spiritual director, Veriditas labyrinth facilitator, and Enneagram teacher.

 Linda Hiatt has been a yoga student for six years and is currently completing her 200-hour yoga teacher certification at the Triad Yoga Institute.
 In addition, Linda is a certified catechist in all three levels of the Catechesis of the Good Shepherd, a religious formation experience for three- to 12-year-olds.
 Linda believes her dharma (life’s purpose) is to share the gifts both

 these practices bring to the soul’s journey.